mosaicml/composer/docs/source/trainer/using_the_trainer.rst

    centralized into one variable: :class:`.State`.
 -  We have an easy abstraction of tracking :class:`.Time`, see the Time guide.

 For a full list of Trainer options, see :class:`.Trainer`.
-Below we illustrate some example use cases.
+Below, we illustrate some example use cases.

-Training loop
+Training Loop
 ~~~~~~~~~~~~~

 Behind the scenes, our trainer handles much of the engineering for